munificent/game-programming-patterns/book/observer.markdown

 In fact, you have to be careful because the Observer pattern *is* synchronous.
 The subject invokes its observers directly, which means it can't resume its work until all of the observers have returned from their notification methods.
 A slow observer can block a subject.

 This sounds scary, but in practice it's not the end of the world.
 It's just something you have to be aware of.
-UI programmers -- who've been doing event-based programming like this for ages -- have an enshrined tenet for this: "stay off the UI thread".
+UI programmers -- who've been doing event-based programming like this for ages -- have an established motto for this: "stay off the UI thread".

 If you're responding to a event synchronously, you need to finish and return control as quickly as possible so that the UI doesn't lock up.
 When you have slow to work to do, push it onto another thread or a work queue.
 It takes a little discipline, but it's not rocket science.